What Are Good Study Habits for College Students?

 While my time in school has passed, I am no stranger to the concept of stressful late night studying.
 Long hours of note-taking and cramming for exams can easily become consuming.

+If focusing feels impossible lately, it happens.
 Your brain is jtired of trying to do everything at once.
-The good news is there is a super easy method that helps you lock in without forcing yourself to grind for hours
+The good news is there is a super easy method that helps you lock in without forcing yourself to grind for hours.